 This study demonstrated that, using a fairly simple simulation-based approach, it is possible to map utility estimates for stroke in a way that incorporates all available information to calculate the proportion of patients

 Approach developed when trying to determine downstream implications of prescribing an oral anticoagulant (OAC), which affects both risk of stroke and risk of bleeds.
-In case of major bleeds, the effects can be similar to those of strokes, so it is useful to estimate implications in terms of utility affects from the same patient dataset.
+In case of major bleeds, the effects can be similar to those of strokes, so it is useful to estimate implications in terms of utility effects from the same patient dataset.

 Para 2: Shortcomings